Nick689/CustomPOS/Readme.md

 * Advanced pricing management with selectable scenarios for each item
 * Detailed incomes page shows real time incomes of current or previous day.
 * Data export has never been so easy, you are already in Calc
-* Full database access let you correct any mistake easily, but, as it is dangerous
+* Full database access let you correct any mistake easily,        and,    as this is dangerous
-* InvoiceCHK can be used to find any invoice data inconsistency by comparing invoice header and detail data
+* InvoiceCHK can be used to find any invoice data inconsistency
 * chk() can be used to find any stock incoherence by comparing it with theoretical quantity compiled from every sales and supplies

 ## Planned features